-Passible is the first password manager I tested, which is designed exclusively for iPhone and iPads.
-Suitable for individual users, the software is excellent in doing the essential jobs of a password manager.
+Passible is the first password manager app I tested, which is designed exclusively for iPhone and iPads.
+Suitable for individual users, the app is excellent in doing the essential jobs of a password manager.

 With a secure browser, 256-bit AES encryption, and two-factor authentication, the data you store in it is always safe.

-And using auto-sync, your passwords are made available on all your devices.
-So wherever you go, your data will always be in your fingertips.
+And using auto-sync, your unique passwords are made available on all your iOS devices.
+So wherever you go, your data will always be at your fingertips.